 How to get help from a Digital Buddy

-The following libraries have now reintroduced Digital Buddy sessions:
+The following libraries offer Digital Buddy sessions:

 - Banstead Library: dates and times vary each week, please book an appointment in Banstead library.